A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

 \subsection{Model specification}

 For the purpose of model specification, we assume that the bivariate data are longitudinal with $Y_1$ and $Y_2$ being the random variables for the response at times $t=1$ and $t=2$, respectively.
-For the sake of generality of estimation, we assume marginals $Y_t\sim\mathcal{D}(\mu_t, \sigma_t)$ where $\mathcal{D}$ is a distribution appropriate to the class of model (exponential family for GLMs and GEEs; any distribution with computable derivatives for GJRM and GAMLSS); $\mu_t$ is generally the mean; and $\sigma_t$ is a dispersion parameter.
-There are then five defining characteristics of the bivariate distribution which need to be captured: \begin{itemize} \item the mean and dispersion of the marginal distribution for time 1, $\mu_1$ and $\sigma_1$, \item the mean and dispersion of the marginal distribution for time 2, $\mu_2$ and $\sigma_2$, and \item the dependence structure between the two marginals which is captured through a dependence parameter $\theta$.
-This can be, for example, Pearson correlation $\rho$, Kendall's $\tau$, or a copula parameter. \end{itemize}
+For the sake of generality of estimation, we assume marginals $Y_t\sim\mathcal{D}(\mu_t, \sigma_t)$ where $\mathcal{D}$ is a distribution appropriate to the class of model (exponential family for GLMs and GEEs; any distribution with computable derivatives for GAMLSS, and a large subset of GAMLSS distributions that are available in GJRM); where $\mu_t$ is generally the mean; and $\sigma_t$ is a dispersion parameter.
+So then for the bivariate distributions we model the following distributional parameters: \begin{itemize} \item $\mu_1$ and $\mu_2$, the means of the marginal distributions, \item $\sigma$, the dispersion of the marginal distributions, for the normal, Gamma and negative binomial, and \item $\theta$, the dependence parameter between the two marginals.
+This can be, for example, the Pearson correlation $\rho$, Kendall's $\tau$, or the copula parameter. \end{itemize}

+In addition we fit two covariates: \begin{itemize} \item $x_1$, a binary factor with value either 0 or 1, with half of the individuals in each category, and \item $x_2$, a covariate uniformly distributed between 1 and 100. \end{itemize}

 We estimate the parameters of four classes of models that approximate the underlying bivariate data: \begin{itemize}

 \item \textbf{GLM} is the simplest model included as a benchmark that assumes independence between time points: